vicovaporub/fcc-random-quote/README.md

 ## Using React, this project is a Random Quotes Machine required for the [freeCodeCamp](https://www.freecodecamp.org)'s Front End Development Libraries certification.

+## You can see this app running at this [CodePen Link](https://codepen.io/mowchicy-the-decoder/details/wvQbmXd)

 ## The project fetches an API which has some quotes stored and randomly displays one of them and the author.
 There are two buttons, one displays a new quote and the other opens a new tab for retweeting the quote.

 **The tasks were:**